Teaching and learning

 While UK Government restrictions do allow students to travel, by exception, for educational purposes (such as for fieldwork, or for research), any international travel will require the advance approval of your Head of Department or Faculty Board Chair.
 Go to the Travelling from Oxford section of the Oxford Student Coronavirus response site for more information, but please talk to your tutor or supervisor at the earliest opportunity and they will be able to provide advice and support.

 If you are undertaking a year abroad, we are taking steps to support you taking up this opportunity in a safe way.
 An enhanced risk assessment process is in place, and some flexibility is likely to be needed.
 Alternative learning arrangements are being made in cases where in-country placements are not viable.
 Please see the FAQs for year abroad students for further information.

 We are committed to maintaining the highest standards of education regardless of the impact of the ongoing pandemic.

 We have planned for a range of scenarios – including local and national restrictions.
 We are working in a co-ordinated way across the University and the colleges to make education accessible to all students – whether you are learning in-person or online.

 For more information about the University’s scenario planning, please refer to University status and response page.

-To find out more about what you can expect in Hilary term, download the Expectations of Teaching and Assessment in Hilary Term 2021 document.
+To find out more about what you can expect in Trinity term, download the Expectations of Teaching and Assessment in Trinity Term 2021 document.